rclanan/rclanan.github.io/_posts/2013-08-20-a-gudie-to-creating-a-basic-rest-api-series-introduction.md

 summary: An introduction into a series of guides on creating a basic REST API in multiple languages
 ---

-In this new series, I plan on creating a collection of guides that will demonstrate how to create the same basic REST API in different programming languages.
+In this new series, I plan on creating a collection of guides that will demonstrate how to create the same basic REST API in different programming languages
+.
 As some of you who know me may know, I am very passionate about programming.
 I love learning a new language and comparing it to languages that I have already picked up.
 I am not entirely sure why I like so many different languages and I cannot, in all seriousness, answer which is my favorite language suffices to say I am enamored with all aspects of programming in general.

 Now with that being said, one of the best ways that I learn to pick up a new language, is to dive in and create something that I created before in a different language, sort of like the premise of creating the hello world application that most books start with, however I feel that approach is too simplistic of an example so I decided to create this series on creating a basic REST API.
 This will be more so for my own personal reference as are all the blog post that I write but maybe this can also become somewhat of a [Rosetta Stone](http://en.wikipedia.org/wiki/Rosetta_Stone) for someone else trying to pick up a new language as well.